jasp-stats/jaspReliability/inst/help/raterAgreement.md

 ### Input
 -------

 - Variables: The variables / columns to compute kappa for.
 Each variable corresponds to one rater, with different rows corresponding to different subjects being rated.
-Note that for Krippendorff's alpha this is different from the common format, which has one rater per row and one column of measurements per subject.
+Note that this data format is different from the common data format for Krippendorff's alpha, which has raters in rows and units of measurements (subjects) in columns.
 For Cohen's kappa the maximum number of raters  is 2.
 If more than 2 variables/raters are entered, all possible pairs of the variables/raters will be calculated.

 - Cohen's kappa: Whether Cohen's kappa is calculated.
   - Unweighted or weighted: The unweighted kappa treats all disagreements equally, whereas the weighted kappa takes degrees of disagreement into account (Cohen, 1968).
 To calculate degrees of disagreement, a meaningful order of the rating categories is necessary.
 Therefore, weighted kappa can only be calculated for ordinal ratings.